Several inches of early morning snow has accumulated across Central Ohio. Get the story.

 Jerry Revish delivers the nightly news to Columbus viewers as anchor of the 5, 6 and 11 p.m. editions of 10TV News.

 He has been an award-winning reporter for WBNS-TV since June 1980.

 Jerry's reporting talents have taken him around the world.
 He was the first Columbus TV reporter to go to Saudi Arabia to cover the Persian Gulf War.
-His work from the region won an Emmy award for his "Desert Shield Diary."
 Jerry has also reported from Haiti, Barbados, South Africa, Bosnia, Bahrain and Japan.

 Jerry is a native of Youngstown, Ohio, where he got his start in broadcasting at WBBW Radio.
-Jerry and his wife, Danielle, a fashion show producer, model and image consultant, have two children, Nicole and Jerome, and three grandchildren, Samuel, Madison and Sidney.
+Jerry and his wife, Danielle, a fashion show producer, model and image consultant, have two children, Nicole and Jerome and three grandchildren, Samuel, Madison and Sydney.